cornershopcreative-archive/plugin_thumbnail-field/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Exposes two new functions theme developers can use to facilitate retrieving field information from a post's featured image
+Exposes two new functions theme developers can use to facilitate retrieving information from a post's featured image, such as the caption or description.

 == Description ==